Libensemble/libensemble/docs/function_guides/generator.rst

 array where the *dtype* contains the ``sim_id`` and the fields to be modified (in place of ``gen_specs["out"]``), and then send to the manager as with regular communications.
 Any such message received by the manager will modify the given fields for the given *sim_ids*.
-If the changes are separate from the generation of new points and should not mark the generator as ready to receive new points, then send with the ``keep_state`` argument set to *True*.
+If the changes do not correspond with newly generated points, then the generator needs to communicate to the manager that it is not ready to receive completed evaluations.
+Send to the manager with the ``keep_state`` argument set to *True*.

 For example, the cancellation function ``request_cancel_sim_ids`` could be replicated by the following (where ``sim_ids_to_cancel`` is a list of integers):